Max Records gives one of the best performances of the year in the creepy and darkly funny I Am Not A Serial Killer.

 About a third of the way through the movie, it shifts from a character study into a mystery that has elements of 80s television and invokes more recent shows like Stranger Things and The X-Files.
 It is revealed that the serial killer may not be so human at all.
 The killer is animalistic in its attacks and leaves behind a thick black goo as its only clue.
 John becomes fascinated with the killer.
 In my view, it’s because the killer is the Mr. Hyde to John’s Dr. Jekyll.
 He becomes obsessed with knowing who this killer is, what makes them tick, and why they’re doing this.
 Hey, better than murdering people, right?
 However, the deeper John gets into the mystery, the more intense his sociopathic tendencies become.

 From there, the movie emulates shows like Dexter and Six Feet Under, but it doesn’t mimic them.
-Thanks to the strong cinematography by Robbie Ryan, the movie is actually quite cinematic for such an intimate subject.
-He uses a lot of natural light, which gives the midwest town a grayed out look that feels more realistic than the latest trend of desaturating the picture.
+Thanks to the effective cinematography by Robbie Ryan, the movie is actually quite cinematic for such an intimate subject.
+He uses a lot of natural light, which gives the midwest town a faded look that feels more realistic than the latest trend of desaturating the picture.
 Director Billy O’Brien adds a film grain to give it an even stronger 80s feel.
 Finally, composer Adrian Johnston’s creepy, synth-heavy score adds an underlying dread to the entire piece, especially with its sharp cues.
 For such a small movie, it’s expertly made.